-Customer monitor/control connections are attached to terminal blocks TB3, TB4 TB5 and TB8 (see Figure 5-2).
+Customer monitor/control connections are attached to terminal blocks TB3 and TB8 (see Figure 5-2).
 Optional equipment such as a remote annunciator panel, sensing devices used to monitor genset operation, remote start/stop switches, control box heater, and etc. are also attached to these terminal blocks.
 Driver signals for customer supplied relays are also provided for several alarm and shut down conditions.
-Refer to Customer Connections diagram in Section 9.
+Refer to Customer Connections diagram in Section 10.

-ACAUTION When removing terminal block connectors (TB4, TB5, or TB8) from cards in card cage, note orientation of connector.
-These terminal block connectors are not keyed and can be installed incorrectly, which will cause control failures.
+ACAUTION When removing terminal block connector TB8 from Base card, note orientation of connector.
+This terminal block connector is not keyed and can be installed incorrectly, which will cause control failures.